Hydrogen fluoride: Structure and reactions

-HF is diatomic in the gas-phase.
+HF is diatomic in the gas phase, consisting of separate molecules.
 As a liquid, HF forms relatively strong hydrogen bonds, hence its relatively high boiling point.
-Solid HF consists of zig-zag chains of HF molecules.
+Solid HF consists of zigzag chains of HF molecules.
 The HF molecules, with a short covalent H–F bond of 95 pm length, are linked to neighboring molecules by intermolecular H–F distances of 155 pm.
 Liquid HF also consists of chains of HF molecules, but the chains are shorter, consisting on average of only five or six molecules.

 Comparison with other hydrogen halides

-Hydrogen fluoride does not boil until 20 °C in contrast to the heavier hydrogen halides, which boil between −85 °C (−120 °F) and −35 °C (−30 °F).
-This hydrogen bonding between HF molecules gives rise to high viscosity in the liquid phase and lower than expected pressure in the gas phase.
+Hydrogen fluoride does not boil until 20 °C in contrast to the heavier hydrogen halides, which boil between −85 and −35 °C. This hydrogen bonding between HF molecules gives rise to high viscosity in the liquid phase and lower than expected pressure in the gas phase.

 Aqueous solutions

 HF is miscible with water (dissolves in any proportion).
 In contrast, the other hydrogen halides exhibit limiting solubilities in water.
-Hydrogen fluoride forms a monohydrate HF^{.}H_{2}O with melting point −40 °C (−40 °F), which is 44 °C (79 °F) above the melting point of pure HF.
+Hydrogen fluoride forms a monohydrate HF·H_{2}O with melting point −40 °C, which is 44 C-change above the melting point of pure HF.